Some terms in the Divorce Act changed on March 1, 2021

 If you're not sure which law applies to your situation, see Parenting apart.
-This page also explains the different terms used in federal and provincial law.
+That page also explains the different terms used in federal and provincial law.
 Under the Divorce Act, certain non-spouses can ask for the court’s permission to apply for parenting orders.
-Non-spouses include unmarried parents, unmarried step-parents, and other people who who have (or plan to have) a parental role in the child's life.
+Non-spouses include unmarried parents, unmarried step-parents, and other people who have (or plan to have) a parental role in the child's life.

 Decisions about children can be made jointly by parents consulting one another.
 Or, decision-making responsibilities can be:

 - given to one parent alone, or

 - shared so that one parent is responsible for some decisions (such as health and religion), while the other parent is responsible for other decisions (such as education).

 Parenting arrangements can be quite flexible.
 The good thing about that is that you and the other parent can sort out what works best for you both.
 But you have to be clear with each other about what you're agreeing so you both understand your plans.